-After starting a recording, the Configuration page will look slightly different.
+After starting a recording, the Configuration page will look slightly different, see Figure 4.13.
 Section C will have a new message Recording Initialized, and Section I will show the Recording Settings, along with a "Stop Recording" button.
 Note that the Clock Time has not yet reached the Start Time.